-Once a spell is cast, the points of magic used to fuel the magic are temporarily lost but recover fully after a good rest of 6 to 8 hours.
-A restoration potion will automatically restore up to 4 magic points of the colour or colours chosen by the player.
-Potions and preparations that only restore a particular colour of magic are also known to exist.
+Once a spell is cast, the points of magic used to fuel the magic are temporarily lost but recover fully after a good rest of 6 hours or more.
+In effect, the character recovers one sixth of his or her total magic power points per hour.
+A restoration potion will automatically restore up to 4 magic points of one particular colour.
+Potions and preparations that restore any colour of magic are also known to exist but they are rare and costly (perhaps 3 or 4 times the price of a regular potion).